-Learn about each of our counselor’s areas of expertise, certification, and unique skill set below.
+Learn about some of our counselor’s areas of expertise, certification, and unique skill set below.

 John Dennis, LPC (Licensed Professional Counselor), NCC (National Certified Counselor), ACS (Approved Clinical Supervisor)